ncoon/sturdy-robot/README.md

 #The following instructions can be copied from this site and pasted in "termux" by long pressing anywhere on the terminal.

-	1 - Download "termux" and "termux:widget"(A free and open source app.) from the google play store(2.99$) or f-droid(FREE).
+	1 - Download "termux" and "termux:widget"(A free and open source app.) from the google play store or f-droid(FREE).

 	2 - Open "termux" and run "apt update" and followed by "apt install git python2 nano" without quotations.